fishcus/KAP-manual/en/integration/tableau_9.en.md

 ![](images/tableau_9/7.png)

 ### More
-Please refer to [Kylin and Tableau Tutorial](./tableau.html) for more detail.
+Please refer to [Kylin and Tableau Tutorial](./tableau.html) for more details.